mariembelhajali/Bachelor-project/README.md

 Attention: Please do not try to trick the interface: choose either year month , year month day or year month day and hour.
 Those may run exceptions.
 Also in the history mode the user can select a feature and/or action.

-Authors:
+## Authors:
-.Sirin utku
+.
+Sirin utku
-.Mariem Belhaj Ali
+.
+Mariem Belhaj Ali
-.Mouadh Hamdi
+.
+Mouadh Hamdi